-Using thrilling, vibrant, aerial photography, “Gray Eagles” shows the reunion between a humble WWII Mustang ace and the historic plane, that after 60 years, he never thought he'd see again.
+Using thrilling, and vibrant aerial photography, GRAY EAGLES shows the reunion between a humble WWII Mustang ace and the historic plane that, after 60 years, he never thought he'd see again.
 Inspired by the flood of memories triggered by this unimaginable encounter with a long lost friend, the 88-year old pilot finally breaks his silence, sharing his stories and experiences of war with the grandchildren who never thought they'd hear them.

 Woods' interviews with Brooks, his grandchildren, and other airmen who were touched by the Mustang's role in history are cut together to create a compelling narrative to accompany the stunning photography.
 The raw wartime photos of the ace and the Mustang in their prime add depth and visual impact to this memorable, emotional, and powerful film.